 Attention to diversity runs through our pedagogical practice at UNC-CH Geography, and current scholarship on issues related to diversity is highlighted in nearly all of our courses, but courses with a special focus on these issues are noted below.

-Courses for Spring 2017 with special attention given to these topics include:
+Courses with special attention given to these topics include:

 FYS 56 Local/Global World